3D-PRINT CERAMIC COMPONENTS (LCM)

 WE KNOW YOUR NEEDS

-NEXT LEVEL ADDITIVE MANUFACTURING: 3D PRINTER LITHOZ CERAFAB WITH AXIALSCAN-12 FOR HIGH-PERFORMANCE CERAMIC COMPONENTS
+NEXT LEVEL ADDITIVE MANUFACTURING: 3D PRINTER LITHOZ CERAFAB WITH RAYLASE DEFLECTION UNIT FOR HIGH-PERFORMANCE CERAMIC COMPONENTS

 Laser technologies are currently revolutionizing many traditional manufacturing processes, for example, in the areas of marking and cutting.
 But lasers have the potential to do much more.
 Using powerful deflection units from RAYLASE, for example, opens up some brand new possibilities in application areas which would not have been possible before.

 One example of this is lithography-based ceramic manufacturing (LCM for short), a patented 3D printing technology for ceramic materials that enables fast, cost-effective manufacturing of high-precision ceramic components without geometric restrictions and with a density in excess of 99.4% T.D.
-LITHOZ, the multi-award winning spin-off from the Technical University of Vienna and holder of the patent for this LCM technology, chose the AXIALSCAN-12 as the defl ection unit for one laser variant used in their machines.
+LITHOZ, the multi-award winning spin-off from the Technical University of Vienna and holder of the patent for this LCM technology, chose RAYLASE for the deflection unit for one laser variant used in their machines.
 RAYLASE was also actively involved as a partner during the design of the control module.